wconrad/cute_print/README.md

 The "tap" methods are not available when using CutePrint this way.

-## Rubies supported

-This gem is known to work with these Rubies:

-* ruby-1.9.3
-* ruby-2.0
-* ruby-2.1
-* ruby-2.2
-* ruby-2.3
-* ruby-2.4

-## Platforms supported

-This gem is developed and tested with Linux.
-It should work on Windows and OSX as well.
-If it does not work for you, please file an issue on github.

-## Other gems with similar functions

-The [_wrong_][1] gem includes the excellent #d method, which is very much like this gem's #q method.
-This gem's ability to read the debug statement's source is derived from the _wrong_ gem.

 ## Ruby versions

 Here we list the version of Ruby that cute_print is known to work